pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 wrongly reported a black->white pointer in this situation.

-To fix it I also wrote a unit test checking the problem, made sure that the GC fuzzer also found the bug, and then fixed the wrong assertion to take the color encoding of pre-built objects into account.
+To fix it I also wrote a unit test checking the problem, made sure that the GC hypothesis test also found the bug, and then fixed the wrong assertion to take the color encoding of pre-built objects into account.

 The bug managed to be invisible because we don't tend to turn on the GC assertions very often.
 We only do that when we find a GC bug, which is of